Welcome to Part 3 of the 5-part series 'For every Live Action there is an Equal and Opposite Animation'.

 But as their business evolved, they found a lot of use cases that they couldn’t conceive using live action and they were missing out on messaging across the buyer’s lifecycle.
 Then over the last two years, you could actually see them really churning out content across the buyer’s lifecycle.
 They took solace in animation, structured a great style, very pop art, appealing to their major demographics.

-This started off their animation experiment taking advantage of specific events, 2 years ago, they got a great placement during the Oscars with a #liveinthemovies.
+This started off their animation experiment taking advantage of specific events, a few years ago, they got a great placement during the Oscars with a #liveinthemovies.
 If you look at it carefully, you can see the subtle change in strategic direction, by incorporating live imagery and morphing it into animated content is evident.

 Event Epiphany - Oscars: Airbnb